National Coming Out Day

 Race, ethnicity, language, religion, culture, gender expression, sexual orientation and gender identity should never be barriers to us living our full lives.
 Coming out or inviting someone in is a personal choice and is often a significant part of reclaiming this right and living in our identity publicly.
 We all deserve the right to live our lives genuinely, completely and honestly.

-Visit our Coming Out Resources Center and check out our resources to help you live openly at home, at work and in your community.
+Visit our Coming Out Resources Center and check out our resources for living openly at home, at work, and in your community.

 Coming Out At Work